 Option 3: Down the other side of Grindelwald First.
 This is the path on which I take you further.

-Back down past the waterfall
+Hike back down past the waterfall

 The path down starts just after the First Cliff Walk.
 There you will see a yellow sign with ‘Grindelwald 2 St. 30 Min’.
-There is a white-red marking, this means it is a difficult path.
+There is a white-red marking, which means it is a difficult path.
 It is therefore quite a steep climb down.

 You can relax for a while at a few houses and a waterfall.
 Take a look around you and see how beautiful it is here!